 Childhood immunisation coverage information from the National Immunisation Register (NIR) shows that in 2014, at the age of 8 months, 88.9% of Māori children had completed age-appropriate immunisations, compared with 91.9% of total New Zealand children.
 By 2 years of age, the coverage rates were 91.9% for Māori children and 92.8% for total New Zealand children.
 Further data are available from the NIR at National and DHB immunisation data.

-The human papillomavirus (HPV) immunisation is free for all girls and young women up to their 20th birthday living in New Zealand.
-It protects young women from HPV infection and the risk of developing cervical cancer and a range of other HPV-related diseases later in life.
+Between 2008 and 2016, HPV immunisation was free for girls and young women up to their 20th birthday, including non-residents under the age of 16 and living in New Zealand for eight months or more.
+On 1 January 2017, HPV immunisation became free for everyone, male and female, aged 9 to 26, including non-residents under the age of 18.
+HPV immunisation aims to protect young people from HPV infection and the risk of developing cervical cancer and a range of other HPV diseases later in life.
 The average HPV immunisation coverage rate (for completion of all 3 doses) for all girls born between 1997 and 2001 was 57.5%; the coverage rate was higher for Māori girls (63.4%).
 More information about the programme can be found at HPV immunisation programme.